stadium-software/css-utilities/README.md

 By default all elements have an initial stack order of 0 unless a higher z-index is inherited from a parent element.

-1. Append a pixel value to the base class name between -1 and 100
+1. Append a rem value (1rem = 10px) to the base class name between -1 and 100
 2. Increments by 1 (-1, 0, 1, etc.)

 **Example class for 'z-index: 3;'**